anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 Functest containers.

-The next subsections only detail the Tempest tests which must not be executed from a Compliance state point.
+The next subsections only detail the Tempest tests which must not be executed from a compliance state point.
 The remaining tests have to pass successfully.
 They cover all together the API testing requirements as asked by :ref:`chapters/chapter05:interfaces and apis`